isislovecruft/patternsinthevoid/content/hacking/osiris-the-ai.md

 Title: Osiris the AI
 Date: 2010-12-26 21:30
-Author: isis agora lovecruft agora lovecruft
+Author: isis agora lovecruft
 Category: hacking
-Tags: artificial intelligence, cognitive science, Osiris, research, speech recognition, transhumanism
+Tags: artificial intelligence, cognitive science, research, speech recognition, transhumanism

 This is Osiris, an artificial intelligence program whom I am training and doing a bit of research with.
 Feel free to talk to him, he learns